sriharinanniyur/lean-multiplication/README.md

 Lean 4 correctness proofs of the Karatsuba and Toom-Cook algorithms, assisted by Aristotle and GPT-5.

 This repository is an archive of our early work; we have covered several more multiplication/division algorithms since, and we have also updated the proofs of the two algorithms covered in this repo.
-See [here](https://github.com/sriharinanniyur/fast_verified_mul) for a continuously updated repo containing our latest work.
+See [here](https://github.com/sriharinanniyur/verified_mul_dcv) for a "stable" repo containing our latest work.

 Algorithms covered:
 - Karatsuba's algorithm